 - History .

 The Coalition for Social Entrepreneurship Development of (KorSP) was founded on April 22, 2010 as an informal network of organizations to support the development of the social entrepreneurship sector.
 The members of the network were: Trag Foundation, European Movement in Serbia (EPuS), Group 484, Initiative for Development and Cooperation (IDC) and Smart Kolektiv.

-Coalition since 2010.
+The Coalition since 2010.

-In 2010/2011, we implemented the first joint project "Professional Support Program for Improving the business models of Social Enterprises”, within the program “Youth Employment and Migration” established by four United Nations agencies (UNDP, ILO, UNICEF, and IOM) in cooperation with national and local partners, and with the financial support of the Spanish Millennium Development Goals Fund (MDGF).
-The idea of the program was to provide solid support to solidarity companies that had already been launched and thus to improve their business, as well as to identify and promote examples of good practice to serve as an incentive for others to launch similar initiatives.
+During 2010 and 2011, we implemented the first joint project "Professional support program for the improvement of the business of social enterprises", within the program "Employment and migration of young people" of four United Nations agencies (UNDP, ILO, UNICEF and IOM) in cooperation with national and to local partners, with the financial support of the Spanish Fund for Achieving the Millennium Development Goals (MDG F).
+The idea of the program was to provide already started solidarity enterprises with professional support and thus improve their business, as well as to identify and promote examples of practice in order to serve as an incentive for others to start similar initiatives.